 Sweep, also known as rake, is the angle measuring how far the outline of the fin is curved backwards.
 Sweep has a direct influence on pivot.
 Fins with more sweep produce a longer turning arc, while less sweep offers a tighter turning arc.

 Flex refers to the distortion of the fin from its original shape, caused by lateral pressure during a maneuver.
 Flex influences the response characteristics of a fin.
 Stiff fins produce instant response, speed and drive.
-Flexible fins are more forgiving and offer a whipping sensation.
+Flexible fins are more forgiving and give a whipping sensation.

 Cant refers to the angle of the side fins measured from a vertical line perpendicular to the flat bottom surface of the board.
 Cant has a direct effect on acceleration and maneuverability.
 Less cant produces faster acceleration and a stiffer feel.
-More cant will increase maneuverability and gives the board a loose feel.
+More cant will increase maneuverability and give the board a loose feel.

 Foil refers to the shape and geometry of the inside and outside faces of the fin.
 Foils directly affect the flow of water over the surface of the fin.

 FLAT FOIL: A flat inside face combined with a convex outside face.
-The traditional flat sided foil offers an even combination of drive, pivot and hold and provides a very consistent, reliable feel over a wide variety of conditions.
+The traditional flat-sided foil offers an even combination of drive, pivot and hold and provides a very consistent, reliable feel over a wide variety of conditions.

 50/50 FOIL: A symmetrical foil used on all centre fins where both sides are convex.
 Even water flow on both sides creates stability and control.